drandreaskrueger/coinbaseTestbed/README-other-ideas.md

 ## testing
 https://developers.coinbase.com/docs/wallet/testing

-## error list
+### error list
 When I read this sentence:

 > Important: Different error types (id) can be added and removed over time so you should make sure your application accepts new ones as well.

-I thought it makes sense to deliver the whole table (Error id, Code, Description) as an always up-to-date API function result:
+I thought it makes sense to deliver the whole table (Error id, Code, Description) as an always up-to-date API function result, like:

 https://api.coinbase.com/v2/error_codes